This post may contain affiliate links. Please see my disclosure policy for more details.

 Streaky Bay Accommodation

 An hour’s drive north of Baird Bay lies the pretty coastal town of Streaky Bay, which has a reputation for great seafood and a choice of cafes and restaurants.
-You can choose from hotels, motels and a Discovery caravan park.
+You can choose from hotels, motels and a caravan park.

 Follow this link to the Baird Bay Ocean Eco Experience website for more information and bookings on the sea lion and dolphin swim.
 Enjoy!